-- · Security staff or cleaners
+- · as security staff or cleaners

-- · In warehouses or petrol stations
+- · in warehouses or petrol stations

-- · At home
+- · at home

 There are always going to be greater risks with lone workers as they don’t have anyone to assist should something go wrong and for most of the cases above, risk assessments would have likely been put in place to help with their health and safety.
 For example, one of the most common areas of lone workers at risk is van or delivery drivers, due to the road risks and the fact they are on their own.